rcsweeny22/Sweeny-Data-Science-Portfolio/TidyData-Project/README.md

 # Sweeny TidyData Project: Travel Back in Time to the 2008 Olympics #

 ### Project Overview:
-- The goal of this project is to showcase my ability to organize, tidy, manipulate, and control data.
+- The goal of this project is to showcase my ability to organize, tidy, manipulate, and control data from the 2008 Olympics.
+Data in the real world is almost never tidy.
+Whether it be qualitative or quantitative, from a survey or an interview, data is complicated and it is often messy.
+Therefore, it is imperative for data scientists to have the skills responsible for organizing and cleaning up the real world data which comes across their desks.
+- So in this project, I decided to focus on a dataset from the 2008 Olympics in order to highlight my ability to tidy data.
+I chose this dataset because the Olympics portray sports as more than just a competition, but as an opportunity to represents one's country on the biggest stage and to be a symbol of hardwork and hope to people across the world.
+Cleaning this dataset felt like a small way I could honor some of the incredible achievements of these atheltes.

 ### Instructions:
-- Step 1: Download the olympics_08_medalists csv from the TidyData-Project Folder.
+- Step 1: Download the [olympics_08_medalists.csv](https://github.com/rcsweeny22/Sweeny-Data-Science-Portfolio/blob/main/TidyData-Project/olympics_08_medalists.csv) from the TidyData-Project Folder.
-- Step 2: Open VS Code and copy the code from the Jupyter Notebook in the TidyData-Project Folder.
+- Step 2: Open VS Code and copy the code from the [Jupyter Notebook](https://github.com/rcsweeny22/Sweeny-Data-Science-Portfolio/blob/main/TidyData-Project/TidyData-Project.ipynb) in the TidyData-Project Folder.
 - Step 3: Ensure that the csv is properly read into Python on VS code.
 - Step 4: Run the code.
 - Step 5: Compare the original untidy dataset with the tidy dataset.